zebreus/indexer-rust/README.md

 ## Debugging and profiling

+For benchmarking during development us the `dev-lto` profile.
+It should provide a reasonable compromise between build-time and runtime performance.
+To run the indexer with the `dev-lto` profile run `cargo run --profile dev-lto`.

 ### tokio

 You can use tokio-console to get more insights into what the tokio tasks are currently doing.
-Just run `tokio-console` while the indexer is running.
+To enable Just run `tokio-console` while the indexer is running.

 ### opentelemetry

 The application uses opentelemetry for metrics, traces, and logs.
 It exports signal via the OTLP grpc protocol.
 You can configure the exporter with the usual opentelemetry environment variables.

-The spin up a docker container with a collector and grafana use
+The spin up a docker container with a collector and grafana use:

 ```
 docker run -p 3000:3000 -p 4317:4317 --rm -ti grafana/otel-lgtm
 ```

-and then visit `localhost:3000` and login as `admin` with password `admin`.
+and then visit `localhost:3000`.
+To disable opentelemetry use the `--no-otel-logs` and `--no-otel-metrics` flags.